-All students are involved in class rank.
+All students are calculated in class rank.
 Any course that is leveled will be factored in determining class rank.
 Class rank will be determined at the end of the junior year and at the middle and third quarter of the senior year.
-Final Class rank for graduating seniors is determined at the conclusion of term three.
 A weighted numerical equivalent is assigned to the final grade of every leveled course.
 Failing grades are also included.
 See the following grid.
 Class Rank is determined by the sum of the final GPA equivalents divided by the number of leveled/weighted courses.
+Transfer grades and credits will be included for the purposes of calculating GPA for academic scholarship.
+A minimum of two years attendance at Hanover High School is required to be considered for Valedictorian and/or Salutatorian and academic scholarship awards based upon GPA.
+Beginning with the class of 2021, class rank will be listed in percentile, rather than individual numeric ranking.
+Any leveled course will be part of the GPA.
+In order to compile a GPA, the "Weights for Final Grades" chart will be used.
+This chart will be used for both GPA and Class Rank.
+GPA will be listed on transcripts as a 4.0 scale as of July 2017.